Inca agriculture

-Incan agriculture was the culmination of thousands of years of farming and herding in the high-elevation Andes mountains of South America, the coastal deserts, and the rainforests of the Amazon basin.
+Inca agriculture was the culmination of thousands of years of farming and herding in the high-elevation Andes mountains of South America, the coastal deserts, and the rainforests of the Amazon basin.
 These three radically different environments were all part of the Inca Empire (1438-1533 CE) and required different technologies for agriculture.
 Inca agriculture was also characterized by the variety of crops grown, the lack of a market system and money, and the unique mechanisms by which the Incas organized their society.
-Andean civilization was "pristine"—one of five civilizations worldwide which were indigenous and not derivative from other civilizations.
+Andean civilization was "pristine"—one of six civilizations worldwide which were indigenous and not derivative from other civilizations.
 Most Andean crops and domestic animals were likewise pristine—not known to other civilizations.
-Potatoes, tomatoes, chile peppers, and quinoa were among the many unique crops; Camelids (llamas and alpacas) and guinea pigs were the unique domesticated animals.
+Potatoes and quinoa were among the many unique crops; Camelids (llamas and alpacas) and guinea pigs were the unique domesticated animals.

-The Incan civilization was predominantly agricultural.
+The Inca civilization was predominantly agricultural.
 The Incas had to overcome the adversities of the Andean terrain and weather.
 Their adaptation of agricultural technologies that had been developed by previous cultures allowed the Incas to organize production of a diverse range of crops from the arid coast, the high, cold mountains, and the hot, humid jungle regions, which they were then able to redistribute to villages that did not have access to the other regions.
 These technological achievements in agriculture would not have been possible without the workforce that was at the disposal of the Inca emperor, called the Sapa Inca, as well as the road system and extensive storage systems (qullqas) that allowed them to harvest and store food and to distribute it throughout their empire.